machine-learning-apps/actions-app-token/README.md

 # Impersonate Your GitHub App In A GitHub Action

-This action helps you retrieve an authenticated app token with an app id and a private key.
-You can use this key inside an actions workflow instead of `GITHUB_TOKEN`, in cases where the `GITHUB_TOKEN` has restricted rights
+This action helps you retrieve an authenticated app token with a GitHub app id and a app private key.
+You can use this key inside an actions workflow instead of `GITHUB_TOKEN`, in cases where the `GITHUB_TOKEN` has restricted rights.

 ## Why Would You Do This?